Our top tips and handy resources for getting on top of everything

 Despite years of research suggesting otherwise, we humans still believe we are capable of multitasking.
 The fact of the matter is simple: we aren’t.

 Our brain isn’t designed to jump so quickly between different projects.
-Multitasking leaves us stressed, frustrated and having not actually achieved anything of value.
+Multitasking leaves us stressed, frustrated and have not actually achieved anything of value.

 When you sit down to a task, make that your only priority for a certain amount of time.
 Set a timer on your phone and work on that one thing until the time is up.